in Sacramento, Folsom & Vacaville, CA

 What to expect?

-Once you have been medically cleared to get phototherapy, you will be given an orientation with the booth.
+Once you have been medically cleared to start phototherapy, you will be given an orientation with the booth.
 The treatment can range from a few seconds to several minutes and you will be asked to come in 2-3 times per week.
 No appointment is necessary once phototherapy is prescribed.

 What will you need to bring to your visit?